waynemwashuma/chaos-engine/README.md

 # Usage
 ## Downloading and installing.
-In order to get a copy of the engine ,enter the following command on your node project
+In order to get a copy of the engine ,enter the following command on your node project.

+#### registration on npm is yet to be done so skip this.

 ```bash
 npm i chaos-studio